petyaracz/sccs_blog_post/README.md

 1. We work with samples of both of these datasets, albeit very large ones.
 2. The way we coded the variables makes a lot of information invisible for the models.
-3. Really smart people would use more phylogenetic information than two simple grouping factors to assess the effects of cultural relatedness.
+3. Really smart people would use more information than two simple grouping factors to assess the effects of cultural relatedness.
 (Obviously, German has more to do with Dutch than with Farsi, but this information is absent from our models, which group German, Dutch, and Farsi (etc) on the one hand and e.g. Kazakh and Turkmen (etc) on the other.)
 4.  r² might not be the best way to compare models, but it is less obviously sensitive to sample size, which is a major difference between these sets.
+We could also draw random samples from the EA that have the size of the SCCS sample and refit the model on each one, but, no.
 5. We should probably also compare each model to a model with *no random effects* to see whether it provides a significantly better fit, but this is abstract enough as it is.

 Bearing that in mind, here is a plot of r²-s from the two types of models across the 55 categorical variables.